Quantum error correction meets continuous symmetries: fundamental trade-offs and case studies

-\section{Trade-off between QEC and global covariance: charge fluctuation approach}
+\section{Trade-off between QEC and global covariance: Charge fluctuation approach}

 In this section, we derive trade-off relations between the QEC inaccuracy $\epsilon$ and the global covariance violation $\delta_\group$ by connecting them to {a quantity which we call} the charge fluctuation $\chi$ (note that this notion is distinct from the charge conservation violation although they are in some way related as will be discussed).
 Our approach essentially proceed in two steps.
-First, we connect $\delta_\group$ and $\chi$ by providing a lower bound of $\delta_\group$ which depends on $\chi$.
+First, we connect $\delta_\group$ and $\chi$ by providing a lower bound on $\delta_\group$ which depends on $\chi$.
 Then we prove upper bounds on $\abs{\chi}$ in terms of the QEC inaccuracy $\epsilon$ using two different methods.
 The first one is based on analyzing the deviation of the approximate QEC code from the the KL conditions, which we call the KL-based method, and the second one is based on treating the problem as a channel estimation problem and using quantum metrology techniques.
 These methods eventually lead to two types of trade-off bounds between QEC and global covariance.
 Note that we assume quantum codes are isometric throughout this section unless stated otherwise.